open/close all folders

 NefThe Bat Mage.
 Nef is the most awkward and out of place Soul Eater.
 She is hinted to not agree with most of their ideas.
 Many years before, her son died, and she tried to kill herself but Torak's father saved her.
 She eventually kills herself so that the first Fire Opal fragment will die with her.

-- Anti-Villain: A mix of types II and III.
-While she assists the other Soul Eaters in sacrificing predators (which is forbidden by the Clans' law) in order to take control over demons and brings in a White Fox boy (whom Torak impersonates as) to sacrifice him as well, she doesn't like needless cruelty and Thiazzi's sadism.
+- Anti-Villain: A mix of the Woobie Anti-Villain and Well-Intentioned Anti-Villain types.
+While she assists the other Soul Eaters in sacrificing predators (which is forbidden by the Clans' laws) in order to take control over demons and brings in a White Fox boy (whom Torak impersonates as) to sacrifice him as well, she doesn't like needless cruelty and Thiazzi's sadism.
 She believes that the World Spirit lets some prosper and others die early (like her own son) because the Clans don't live like they should and that the Soul Eaters can unite all the Clans for their own good.
-She's also sorry for being unable to repay Torak's father for preventing her suicide until at the end.
+She's also sorry for being unable to repay Torak's father for preventing her suicide until at the of Soul Eater.

 - Evil Cripple: Subverted.
 Her legs are bent so much that she swings while walking.
 However, she's an Anti-Villain, and she moves swiftly despite her legs.

 - Famous Last Words: Right before she performs her redeeming sacrifice."The debt is repaid!
 Tell your father when you meet him!
 The debt is repaid!"

 - Heel–Face Turn: She destroys one of the three pieces of the Fire Opal at the cost of her own life.